dixslyf/mnist-digits-nb-nn/report/report.typ

 Although the majority of the images do not seem to contain such artefacts, it is an observation to keep in mind.

-#figure(
-  caption: [Visualisation of the first 25 samples from the training set], image("graphics/image-samples.png", width: 80%)
+#figure(caption: [Visualisation of the first 25 samples from the training set], image(
+  "graphics/image-samples.png",
+  width: 80%,
-) <fig-image-samples>
+)) <fig-image-samples>

 A second observation is that most pixels are either almost completely black (`0`) or white (`255`)